laravel/vapor-docs/1.0/domains/dns.md

 ## Introduction

 As you may be aware, DNS records are used to point domain names to servers.
 Vapor utilizes DNS records to point your domain names to your serverless applications.
-Like many other deployment platforms, Vapor provides its own interface for managing all of the DNS records for your domains.
+Like many other deployment platforms, Vapor provides its own interface for managing all the DNS records for your domains.
 This management interface is built on top of AWS Route 53.

 ## Creating DNS Zones